BiblicalStory/LIRF-BASEMAP250722/OBS_AR_FT_PERM/(AIS) Argument of Luke.md

   Jesus is counted with sinners (which is what the Pharisees DID NOT want to do), dies as greater Abel, rises in vindication, opening Paradise.

 - **Falling Action (24:10–43):**
-  The risen Jesus fulfills the Scriptures physically; apostles inherit the role of witnesses empowered by the greater Jonah (sign of Jonah).
+  The risen Jesus fulfills the Scriptures physically; apostles inherit the role of eye-witnesses (witnesses that Jesus fulfilled OT) empowered by the greater Jonah (sign of Jonah).

 - **Resolution (24:44–49):**
   Apostles clothed with Spirit’s power to proclaim forgiveness to all nations from Jerusalem.